-I had a bit of a zen experience in my bathroom the other day whilst cleaning the tub – I kid you not.
+I had a serene experience in my bathroom the other day whilst cleaning the tub – I kid you not.
 It was probably the first time in my life that I felt anything but displeasure when engaged in a bit of housework.
 I have been slowly transitioning to a chemical-free existence but one of the last bastions of germ busting was the bath.
 Sponge in hand, I was contemplating the grime when I thought about the bicarb (aka bicarbonate of soda or baking soda).I have known for a long time that bicarb is a good, natural and safe alternative to the commercial creamy liquid cleaner I have used forever but just didn’t get around to making the switch.

 Did it work?
 Yes! and the next time I bathed.
 I could swear the bath looked more sparkly than usual.